alykes/pcep/PCAP/README.md

 - Completed the introduction and Section 2: Modules and Packages
 30th March 2023
 - Going through Section 3: Strings
+- Didn't do the mini project at the end, I might circle back to it
-- Wrote a some tests so that I can familiarise myself with how methods work
+- Wrote some tests so that I can familiarise myself with how string methods and functions work
+31st March 2023
+- Section 4: Object-Oriented Programming (OOP), starting this today.
+1st April 2023 - Saturday
+- Break
+2nd April 2023 - Sunday
+- Break
+3rd April 2023 - Monday
+- Continuing the second half of Section 4: Object-Oriented Programming (OOP)
+  - Completed the OOP module, not doing the mini-project as I would like to progress on the content.
+- Starting Section 5: Exceptions
+4th April 2023 - Tuesday